What is Mugen Piman?

 Keep cooking until most of the liquid has evaporated, then take it off the heat and put it in a big mixing bowl.

-Add the thoroughly drained tuna and mayonnaise to the bowl and mix everything together.
+Add the thoroughly drained tuna, mayonnaise and a drizzle of toasted sesame oil to the bowl and mix everything together.

 Serve on a plate and sprinkle with bonito flakes and ground black pepper to finish.